 There are lots of excellent Norfolk Broads circular walks which incorporate parts of the Angles Way, from 7 miles to 2 miles long.
 You can download a PDF map of the Angles Way Trail before setting out.
 If you’re planning on cycling the route, then a mountain bike or crosstrail bike is advisable as the route can be uneven in places.

-One of the best Great Yarmouth walks and my favourite parts of the Angles Way just inland from the town, is the Burgh Castle walk.
+One of the best Great Yarmouth and Gorleston-on-Sea walks and my favourite parts of the Angles Way just inland from the town, is the Burgh Castle walk.

 You can ramble around the majestic third century Roman flint walls at the castle and on a clear day, you can see for miles with panoramic views across the River Yare and River Waveney to the grazing marshes, and the distinctive Berney Arms windmill in the distance.